DinoChiesa/Apigee-GCS-Get/README.md

   -d @my-gcs-project-service-account-key.json
 ```

 You should see a 204 / No Content response.
+This will indicate success.
+It provisions the
+Service Account key JSON into the encrypted KVM in Apigee.
+This JSON will be used in the next step to
+obtain an OAuth token.

 Now, invoke the proxy to download an object from a named bucket.